Huawei/DMM/doc/DMM_DeveloperManual.md

 This field marks whether the stack needs to release the epoll resources.
 If it is 1, DMM will not release resources when close is called, and the stack must calls the interface provided by DMM adapter to release after releasing its own resources.
-If it is 0, DMM(nSocket) released the source directly directly.
+If it is 0, DMM(nSocket) released the source directly.

 **4.2.1.3 nstack\_stack\_register\_fn**